andresebr/kumodd/README.md

  'writersCanShare': True}
 ```

-Meta-data names are translated to titles in the CSV file as shown below in
+Meta-data names are translated to CSV column titles, as shown below in
 config/config.yml.
 If a title is not defined there, the meta-data name itself is used
 as the title.